• Dynamics of Human Immune Health and Age

 Immune aging is a dynamic process driven by complex internal and external interactions.
 We examined the healthy human immune system across age using deep molecular profiling .

-To do so, we used our Human Immune Health Atlas to label peripheral blood mononuclear cells (PBMCs) from a prospective, longitudinally sampled cohort of healthy young adults (n=49, 25-35 years) and older adults (n=47, 55-65 years) followed over the course of 2-3 years.
+To do so, we used our Human Immune Health Atlas to label peripheral blood mononuclear cells (PBMCs) from a prospective, longitudinally sampled cohort of healthy young adults (n=49, 25-35 years) and older adults (n=47, 55-65 years) followed over the course of 2-3 years in collaboration with the Benaroya Research Institute: The Sound Life cohort.
 This cohort was observed under homeostatic conditions, as well as prior to, and at 7 and 90 days following, annual influenza vaccinations, resulting in a scRNA-seq dataset with over 13.5 million PBMCs.

 Our study highlights that gradual, age-related alterations in the homeostatic transcriptional networks of immune cells lead to shifts in immune responsiveness as we age.
-Additional details can be found in our preprint on bioRxiv:
+Additional details can be found in our article in Nature:

 For additional details about the cohort, experimental and analysis methods, reproducibility, citation and contributors, and data available to download, see the subsections of this project listed on the left.

-To enable exploration of this rich, longitudinal dataset, we provide the following interactive visualization tools:
+To enable exploration of this rich, longitudinal dataset, we provide the following interactive visualization tools for both the Sound Life cohort and the Immunobiology of Aging cohort.
+Click on the header tabs to see tools relevant for each cohort:

 Visualize both variation in cell type abundance and gene expression sampled across 9 time points from our subjects.